-The Almazov Centre participates in 14 scientific platforms of the Russian Ministry of Health and its specialists are included in the expert groups in six of these platforms.
+Almazov Centre participates in 14 scientific platforms of the Russian Ministry of Health and its specialists are included in the expert groups in six of these platforms.
 The research teams of the Centre were actively involved in shaping the research topics for these platforms.
-In 2017, the Centre carried out research work on 43 scientific topics selected by the experts as part of the state assignment on science.
-The Centre has more than 835 scientific staff members, 107 research departments and laboratories.
-The total Hirsch index of the research staff is 1,607.
+In 2019, the Centre carried out research work on 52 scientific topics as part of the state assignment on science.
+The Centre has 825 scientific staff positions, 112 research departments and laboratories.
+The total Hirsch index of the research staff is 1,446.

-The Centre has agreements on scientific cooperation in various fields with 22 universities and research institutions from around the world.
-In 2017, 19 publications were made in cooperation with the international partners.
-In 2016–2017, new memoranda on cooperation were signed between the Centre and foreign scientific and educational organizations, including the Lithuanian University of Health Sciences, Nicolae Testemițanu State University of Medicine and Pharmacy (Moldova), International Chronic Myeloid Leukemia Foundation (Great Britain), London School of Hygiene and Tropical Medicine (Great Britain).
+The Centre has agreements on scientific cooperation in various fields with 42 universities and research institutions from around the world.
+In 2017–2019, new memoranda on cooperation were signed between the Centre and foreign scientific and educational organizations, including the Lithuanian University of Health Sciences, Nicolae Testemițanu State University of Medicine and Pharmacy (Moldova), International Chronic Myeloid Leukemia Foundation (Great Britain), London School of Hygiene and Tropical Medicine (Great Britain).
 Under the agreement with the National Research University Higher School of Economics, joint activities are carried out with the International Centre for Health Economics, Management, and Policy.
-The training under the Computational Biomedicine master's program is delivered jointly with the University of Amsterdam under the agreement with the University of Information Technologies, Mechanics and Optics.
+The training under the Computational Biomedicine master's programme is delivered jointly with the University of Amsterdam under the agreement with the University of Information Technologies, Mechanics and Optics.

 - Institute of Heart and Vessels

 - Institute of Oncology and Hematology